 Additionally, with the Student Card of the University of Bologna, students have access to all of the university facilities, including over 100 libraries, digital resources and study halls (including databases and online subscriptions); ); the three city center canteens and all university student related discount offers.
 More information are available on the site of the University of Bologna: http://www.unibo.it/it/servizi-e-opportunita

 Bologna Business School provides merit-based partial scholarships to the leading candidates in the selection process.
-Furthermore, at the end of the master, the School assigns a prize to the best student.

 The cost of the Master can be covered in full or partially by third parties: public bodies, foundations, or companies.